Here’s a question that still haunts many – “Is cold calling still effective?”

 Here’s an example:

 “Hey Mary!
 I came across your company’s website and was thoroughly impressed by its design.
-But I also noticed that you aren’t using any e-signing tool.
-Is there any reason for that?”
+But I also noticed that you aren’t using any live chat or chatbot — is there a reason for that?”

 A well-structured cold call includes: